-The College's SAP standards measure a student's satisfactory academic progress at the end of each Term The College will provide an academic grade report to each student at the end of each Term which will include the student's grades earned in each course attempted.
+The college's sap standards measure a student's satisfactory academic progress at the end of each quarter.
+The college will provide an academic grade report to each student at the end of each quarter which will include the student's grades earned in each course attempted.
 The grade report will also provide cumulative information for all credits attempted and completed and a cumulative grade point average at the end of each grading period.